sylakarola/s.peka.la-fork/src/pages/project/klinikker.md

 ### Sign Up A/B Testing

-We also test sign up that would at that point be the crossroad for the two types of users we served.
+We also tested sign up flow that was a crossroad for the two types of users we served.
 Based on results we chose one that asked the user to put in their email and presented two buttons: “I’m a patient” and “I’m a clinic”.